 Emma ran first thing this morning whilst I had another session at the utterly impromptu but utterly brilliant birding spot.
 There were no new oddities but I did see green woodpecker and red-backed shrike to add to the already impressive list.

-After quitting our bit of compelling neglected wasteland we decided to be tourists again and made a visit to a honey-pot community called Melnik.
-Our Berlitz travel guide informed us this place is best known for being an abandoned ancient village, but is also celebrated for its proximity to weird and wonderful sandstone formations, and for the Rozhen monastery about five miles further up the road.
+After quitting our bit of beguiling neglected wasteland we decided to be tourists again and made a visit to a honey-pot community called Melnik.
+Our Berlitz travel guide informed us this place is best known for being a once-abandoned ancient village, but is also celebrated for its proximity to weird and wonderful sandstone formations, and for the Rozhen monastery about five miles further up the road.

 Our take was that the village is far from abandoned now.
 In fact, it's less abandoned than most other villages we've ever seen.
 Moreover, its population is artificially boosted by hundreds of tourists wandering seemingly quite vacuously between cafes and tat-shops.
 In the round, the village is these days probably far less abandoned than most places that are considered desperately overpopulated.

-The monastery itself is an impressive structure and gives a sense of walking the tightrope between money-spinner and place of spiritual devotion reasonably well.
+The monastery itself is an impressive structure and gives a sense of walking the tightrope between shameless tourist money-spinner and place of spiritual devotion reasonably well.

 From Melnik we took to the very rural roads of southern Bulgaria and in so doing passed through some very nice countryside.
 By coincidence, we happened upon many a vineyard and the occasional winery.
 The roads hereabouts were almost deserted and it was great to bumble about at 25mph just being in the moment